 Allergies of the eye, like all allergies, are overreactions of the immune system to foreign substances, which might otherwise be harmless.
-In people without allergies, the immune response that occurs following exposure to an allergen is controlled, and produces few if any symptoms.
-In people with allergies, activation of the immune response results in the release of inappropriate, high quantities of chemical mediators -- the most common is histamine.
+If you don’t have allergies, the immune response that occurs following exposure to an allergen is controlled and produces few, if any, symptoms.
+If you do have allergies, activation of the immune response results in the release of inappropriate, high quantities of chemical mediators—the most common is histamine.
 These mediators are responsible for the symptoms of allergic reactions.
-The different types of allergies affecting the eye - atopic (vernal keratoconjunctivitis, atopic keratoconjunctivitis, and hayfever conjunctivitis), medication reactions, toxic papillary reactions, and contact lens-related allergies are covered below.
+The different types of allergies affecting the eye are: atopic allergies (vernal keratoconjunctivitis, atopic keratoconjunctivitis, and hay fever conjunctivitis); medication reactions; and contact lens-related allergies.

 Different Types of Allergies

-- A similar entity to vernal keratoconjunctivitis, but occurs mainly in older patients who have had a history of atopic eczematoid dermatitis, is not seasonal, and can cause more extensive corneal and conjunctival scarring if untreated.
+- Atopic keratoconjunctivitis is not seasonal but generally occurs in older patients who have had a history of atopic eczematoid dermatitis.
+It can cause more extensive corneal and conjunctival scarring if untreated.

-- A sudden intense response to an (usually) airborne allergen, this type tends to be short-lived and episodic.
-Also known as "seasonal allergic conjunctivitis."
+- Hay fever conjunctivitis, also known as seasonal allergic conjunctivitis, is a sudden intense response to an (usually) airborne allergen.
+It tends to be short-lived and episodic.

-- A sudden, intense reaction which often includes chemosis (conjunctival swelling) and an urticarial response (intense itching).
+- IgE mediated (anaphylactoid) is a sudden, intense reaction which often includes chemosis (conjunctival swelling) and an urticarial response (intense itching).
 Common offenders include topical penicillin, bacitracin, sulfacetamide, and anesthetics.

-- Very common and result in a chronic red eye.
-Can occur anytime after one week of medication use, and are due to some antibiotic and antiviral drops, as well as certain preservatives.
+- Toxic papillary reactions are very common and result in a chronic red eye.
+These can occur any time after one week of medication use and are due to some antibiotic and antiviral drops, as well as certain preservatives.

-- Slower and more gradual in onset than the above two, caused by many topical medications, and easily treated by discontinuing the offending agent.
+- Allergic contact reactions are slower and more gradual in onset than the above two.
+They are caused by many topical medications and are easily treated by discontinuing use of the medication.

-- Occurs when the contact lenses themselves or the proteins in tear film that bind to the surface of the lens can cause an irritative response of the conjunctiva, resulting in redness, itching, mucous discharge, and lens discomfort.
-A more severe form, known as giant papillary conjunctivitis, has been recognized, typified by large swellings of the mucous membranes of the upper lid and may result ultimately in the inability to wear lenses.
+- Contact allergic conjunctivitis occurs when the contact lenses themselves, or the proteins from tears that bind to the surface of the lens, irritate the conjunctiva, resulting in redness, itching, mucous discharge, and lens discomfort.
+A more severe form, known as giant papillary conjunctivitis, causes large swelling of the mucous membranes of the upper lid and ultimately may result in the inability to wear contact lenses.

 - Swelling or puffiness of the eyes